Penelope finds film’s inner-beauty and it is gorgeous

 JAMES MCAVOY…A STAR IS BORNWitherspoon refers to the casting of James McAvoy as someone she got while he was "cheap."
 The truth is in this film, McAvoy shows the promise he has emitted in a half-dozen films thus far on American audiences.
 His portrayal is subtle, yet giant in its arc.

 As one of the last suitors to meet Penelope before she heads out on her own, McAvoy's character is taken with her and can't get the pig-nosed girl out of his head.
 McAvoy and Ricci share an incomparable chemistry and audiences should hope for these two to work together again soon.

 McAvoy's latest success with his appearance in "Atonement" could certainly help bring attention to "Penelope."
 Yet this film stands on its own because of a well-written script executed by a director producing a stellar sense of wonder.

 CATHERINE O'HARA'S OVER THE TOP AND WE LOVE ITO'Hara's mother in "Penelope" is the classic fairy tale foil and mentor rolled into one character.
 The actress portrays her strong and harried, yet never too over the top.

 The veteran comedienne brings a wry wit to the film.
 Her character's shielding of Penelope all while denying her the world that may embrace her is the conflict in this film.

 How O'Hara handles the zany mastery of this fairy tale set in a modern world showcases why her casting was absolutely inspired.

-Mark Palansky's even directing coupled with a feature film-debuting screenplay from "Everyone Loves Raymond" writer Leslie Caveny, produces a big-eyed innocence to film-making that translates into the marvel audiences feel gazing through Penelope's eyes.
+THE FIRST TIME DIRECTORMark Palansky's even directing coupled with a feature film-debuting screenplay from "Everyone Loves Raymond" writer Leslie Caveny, produces a big-eyed innocence to film-making that translates into the marvel audiences feel gazing through Penelope's eyes.

 "Penelope" is a film for princesses of all ages.